netenglabs/suzieq/docs/developer/schema_evolution.md

 | Full Transitive | Backward & Forward compatible with all prev versions | Modify optional | All prev versions | Any order |
 |

-In Suzieq, we'll aim for "Full Transitive" compatibility from the matrix above.
+In SuzieQ, we'll aim for "Full Transitive" compatibility from the matrix above.

-## Schema Evolution in Suzieq
+## Schema Evolution in SuzieQ

-With Suzieq using a pull model by default, schema evolution between readers and writers is not as interesting.
+With SuzieQ using a pull model by default, schema evolution between readers and writers is not as interesting.
 I expect the sq-poller and the suzieq-cli to be released together.
 The REST API will similarly be released at the same time as the updated schema.
 In either case, the solution proposed should address make the reader vs writer update model irrelevant.

 To meet the goals defined in the simplest possible way, we propose the following design:
 - All resources (tables) will be versioned.